andyweizhao/diaclms/README_2024.md

 The seminar will be held in English.

 ## Topics
-We will offer 5-8 research topics, as indicated below:
+We will offer 3-5 research topics, as indicated below:
 - T1: Automatic Dictionary Induction
+- T2: Temporal code generation
-- T2: Causality for temporal biases in LLMs
+- T3: Causality for temporal biases in LLMs

 ## Program Schedule